-An additional complication is that this cost curve represents the global average; costs of specific options and their orders in the cost curve will differ from one country to another based on local costs and the renewable resource quality.
-Another key insight is that the focus on the cheapest individual options will not lead to the least expensive overall transition - only a holistic approach will, due to the interactions in energy systems.
+This cost curve represents the global average; costs of specific options and their orders in the cost curve will differ from one country to another, based on local costs and renewable resource quality.
+Another key insight is that a focus on the cheapest individual options will not result in the least expensive overall transition.
+Achieving that requires a holistic approach, due to the complex interactions within and between energy systems.